-Corrected: BP criticises price controls, days after India cuts cost of fuel
+BP criticises price controls, days after India cuts cost of fuel

 He said he was hopeful that over that timeframe the company would have large retailing partnerships with Reliance and a strong presence in India’s solar market.

-In 2011, BP paid $7.2 billion to buy a 30 percent stake in Reliance’s fields and promised an additional $1.8 billion for future performance payments.
+In 2011, BP paid $9 billion to billionaire Mukesh Ambani’s Reliance Industries to buy a 30 percent stake in a deepwater offshore natural gas field in the Bay of Bengal.

 However, both companies held off from announcing any major investments in the field as the local natural gas price did not support a sufficient return on investment.